paulvha/apollo3/README.md

 ## ===========================================================

-Different examples for the Apollo3 / Artemis processor.
+Different examples for the Apollo3  processor.

 ## Getting Started
-In the different folders are different programs with a small readme file
+In the different folders are different programs with a readme file

 ## Prerequisites
 Some examples have an optional Bluetooth client that requires